 Moreover, with the growing popularity and implementation of data-centric technologies such as cloud computing, IoT, etc. computing in multi-user environments has increased.

 So, there are multiple instances of the data created and in use as multiple users access the same database.
 This could lead to differences in versions as seen and saved by the various users.

 Thus, it is necessary for a DLM to be able to maintain data integrity, i.e., at all times, the same data should be visible to all the users, and any iteration to the data must be judiciously reflected in all instances.

-As seen from the above diagram, there are six stages in data lifecycle, ranging from creation to deletion.
+As seen from the above diagram, there are six stages in the data lifecycle, ranging from creation to deletion.
 Let’s go through each step in brief:

-Data could either be acquired from an external source or could also be from reception of signals from various systems such as in case of IoT systems or machine learning systems among others.
+Data could either be acquired from an external source or could also be from the reception of signals from various systems such as in the case of IoT systems or machine learning systems among others.